ihdavjar/FlapKine/README.md

 For the full **documentation**, tutorials, and API reference, visit the [FlapKine Docs](https://ihdavjar.github.io/FlapKine)!

 The source code can be found in the [GitHub repository](https://github.com/ihdavjar/FlapKine) and is fully open source under **MIT license**.
-Consider starring PathSim to support its development.
+Consider starring FlapKine to support its development.

 ## Installation